What I Tell My Patients Who Want To Support Their Thyroid

 3. Find out which foods you are sensitive to.

 Because food sensitivities can cause chronic inflammation, they could be affecting your thyroid.
-Doing an elimination diet to pinpoint which food might be to blame, with guidance from a health coach or doctor, is better than any blood test available.
+Doing an elimination diet to pinpoint which food might be to blame, with guidance from a health coach or doctor, can be better than any blood test available.
 Make sure to cut out frequent culprits like gluten, dairy, and soy.

 4. Support your microbiome.